Assignment Desk Editor / Digital Content Producer / Traffic Reporter

-Rachel Vadaj is an Assignment Desk Editor, Digital Content Producer, Friday Night Under the Lights Reporter and Cleveland Now host for 19 News.
+Rachel Vadaj is an Assignment Desk Editor, Digital Content Producer, Traffic Reporter, and Cleveland Now host for 19 News.
 Hailing from Concord, Ohio but a born and raised Clevelander, she is ecstatic to report in her hometown and dream city.

 Prior to joining the 19 News team, Rachel graduated from John Carroll University in 2017 with Cum Laude honors and as a member of the National Communications Honor Society Lambda Pi Eta, and the National Jesuit Honor Society Alpha Sigma Nu.